juhan26/SI-INPUS/README.md

 # SI-INPUS ( Desktop Application)
-SI INPUS (Sistem Informasi Perpustakaan)

- Built desktop application using VB .net and MySQL that allow users borrow and return books.
+SI INPUS (Sistem Informasi Perpustakaan), Built desktop application using VB .net and MySQL that allow users borrow and return books.
 Allow admin to manage the system.

 ## Form :